The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 Ski schools and equipment rental

-It is also worth noting that the resort has little opportunities for learning skiing, because there are few tracks and on the weekends of the high season they are all filled with vacationers.
+It is also worth noting that the resort has few opportunities for learning skiing, because there are few slopes here and on weekends in the high season they are all filled with vacationers.

 Hotels and apartments in Alpendorf